 The Murder of Joseph and Edward Hooker and Arrest of Jere Crawford and Thomas Hedges

 “It was rumors that killed those boys!” claims one New London resident (Questionnaire #1).
 The Hooker Brothers were murdered in their home on the night of January 18th, 1974, by Jere Crawford and Thomas Hedges after they had heard rumors that the Hooker brothers kept their money hidden in their house.
 The murderers got away with five guns and around $5,000 (Ormsby 41).
 The next day at 11 a.m., Herbert Allen, a friend of the brothers, found them dead in their home and called the police (Greene A1).
 Both of the murderers were arrested within days.
 Hedges was caught after returning to Indianapolis when he went into the police station to complain about the police cars that were surrounding his house and the officers that were asking his family questions about him.
 Crawford, on the other hand, evaded police for four days until he was captured while attempting to check himself into the Tiffin State Hospital (a mental health facility) (Ormsby 62).
-Perhaps the saddest part of the whole story is that Crawford and Hedges are now out of prison (Questionnaire 1).
 If it weren’t for rumors and greed, the Hooker brothers would have lived much longer.

 Was There Any Truth to the Rumors of Joseph and Edward’s Fortune?